St. John's Wort (Hypericum perforatum)

 St. John's Wort (Hypericum perforatum) in Response to Effexor

-St. John's Wort is a popular herbal supplement that is often used as a natural alternative to prescription antidepressants like Effexor (venlafaxine).
-It is believed to work by increasing the levels of serotonin, dopamine, and norepinephrine in the brain, which are neurotransmitters that play a key role in regulating mood and emotions.
+St. John's Wort is a popular herbal supplement that is often used as a natural remedy for depression and anxiety.
+It is believed to work by increasing the levels of serotonin, dopamine, and norepinephrine in the brain, which are neurotransmitters that play a key role in regulating mood.

 Supplements for Response to Effexor